Materials-Consortia/schemas/releases/v1.2.0/v1.2/units/si/1983/temporary/gal.md

 **Description:** A unit of acceleration equal to 1 centimeter per second squared (1 cm/s²), defined according to the 1983 SI units.

-The gal appear in the International System of Units (SI), 1st ed.
+The gal unit appears in the International System of Units (SI), 1st ed.
 (1970) defined as "1 Gal = 1 cm/s² = 10⁻² m/s²" with the footnote "The gal is a special unit of acceleration employed in geodesy and geophysics to express acceleration due to gravity."

 - The International System of Units (SI), 1st ed.
 (1970) categorizes the unit as "units in use temporarily".
 - The International System of Units (SI), 7th ed.
 (1998) changes the categorisation to "derived CGS units with special names".
 - The International System of Units (SI), 9th ed.
 (2019) moves the unit definition to the margin aside the table for Non-SI units accepted for use with the SI units.
   It is not clear how to interprete the categorization intended with this placement of the unit.

-The gal was implicitly redefined via the redefinition of the metre at the 17th CGPM meeting (1983), resolution 1.
+The gal unit was implicitly redefined via the redefinition of the metre at the 17th CGPM meeting (1983), resolution 1.

 **Resources:**